 This window appears when you click the Import from Database toolbar button.
 It lets you select compounds for optimization from the database.
 The selected compounds are added to the Compound Setup tab.
-See "To import compounds from a database" on page 19.
+See "To import compounds from a database" on page 26.

-The Database Browser window also lets you open a different database, save the current database with a new name, and make the current database the default database.
+Database Browser also lets you open a different database, save the current database with a new name, and make the current database the default database.